build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 There are many patterns to build up GenAI application with Amazon Bedrock.
 Let's focus on demonstration of how to establish private link with Bedrock, with ***Amazon Lambda function*** as the key component of a GenAI application.

 The figure below shows the reference architecture, where the client can access to the GenAI application via AWS PrivateLink.
-Client can be on-premise or on AWS VPC, which can be the same or different from where the GenAI application located.
+Client can be on-premise or on AWS VPC (which can be the same or different from where the GenAI application located).
 Be aware that the GenAI application should be on the **same region** with the connected Amazon Bedrock endpoint.
-As the time of writing this blog post, Amazon Bedrock is not support in all the AWS Regions, so remember to check the [supported regions](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html#bedrock-regions).
+As the time of writing this blog post, Amazon Bedrock is not supported in all the AWS Regions, so remember to check the [supported regions](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html#bedrock-regions).

 ![PrivateLink to Bedrock](images/lambda-bedrock-architecture.png)